mars0i/majure/doc/tips.md

 methods, and it's more limited than `gen-class` in many ways.
 I think that `proxy` is unlikely to be a good choice for use with MASON if you want optimal speed.
-You can use `reify` instead, for example, to create a Clojure equivalent of an inner class.
-Neither `reify` nor `proxy` has built in ways to store state, but you can use closures to have state associated with a `reify` or `proxy` object.
+You can use `reify` instead, for example, to create a Clojure equivalent of an inner class, if the class doesn't need to inherit.
+Neither `reify` nor `proxy` has built-in ways to store state, though you may be able to use a closure, perhaps using atoms or some other reference type, to associate state with a `reify` or `proxy` object.

 `gen-class` is most flexible of the ways to create Clojure classes.
 I use it to subclass `SimState`.
+I don't think `proxy` can do everything needed for this use.

 However, `gen-class` only allows a single mutable field.

-To get multiple mutable fields with `gen-class`, or with `defrecord`, you can use one of Clojure's reference types.
+To get an effect like multiple mutable fields with `gen-class`, or with `defrecord`, you can use one of Clojure's reference types.
 For example, to have mutable state with `gen-class`, you can store Clojure atoms in a Clojure `defrecord` objects that's stored in the state variable, or store a `deftype` object with mutable fields, in the state variable.
-There are other options, but those seem the best.  `deftype` with mutable fields was a little bit faster than `defrecord` with atoms; I used `deftype` to go from 50% of Java speed to 60% of Java speed.
+There are other options, but those seem the best.
+`deftype` with mutable fields was a little bit faster than `defrecord` with atoms; I used `deftype` to go from 50% of Java speed to 60% of Java speed.
 (Using `deftype` for this purpose is very verbose, though--I ended up with four similar signatures for each field.
 If I find I really need this extra speed, maybe I'll write some kind of macro to generate the code.
 This is a little tricky to do with type hints.)

 There is usually no problem with using fields inherited from a superclass defined in Java from within the same Clojure class definition